Azure/autorest/CONTRIBUTING.md

 Steps to do before making a pull request:

-1. Run `rush change` and describe the change and if it should be a `major`, `minor` or `patch` version.
+1. Run `pnpm change` and describe the change and if it should be a `major`, `minor` or `patch` version.

    - `major`: If there is a breaking change.(Except `autorest`, `@autorest/core` and `@autorest/modelefour` packages which should use minor bump for that.)
    - `minor`: If there is a new feature but not breaking(Except `autorest`, `@autorest/core` and `@autorest/modelefour` packages)
    - `patch`: For any bug fix.

-2. Run `rush format` to ensure the code is formatted correctly.
+2. Run `pnpm format` to ensure the code is formatted correctly.